CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Key Lemon Law Rules in California

-California Lemon law covers a wide variety of vehicles and problems.
-However, it’s essential to understand the rules or your Lemon law case could be easily dismissed.
+California Lemon law rules provide coverage for a wide variety of vehicles and addresses a broad range of problems.
+However, understanding the rules is essential; otherwise, your lemon law case could be easily dismissed.

 Types of Motor Vehicles